 This feeder can store a lot of food and sound when food falls.
 This, eventually, helps attract deer more because of the amount of food it can store and the sound provided when food falls.
 The only tools you will need are a hammer and drill.

 Things You Need:

-- A wire or sturdy rope that measures about two or three feet
+- A wire or sturdy rope that measures about 2 or 3 feet

-- A ten or five-gallon bucket (depending on how much food you’re looking to store)
+- A 10 or 5 gallon bucket (depending on how much food you’re looking to store)